Widefield NV Magnetic Field Reconstruction for Probing the Meissner Effect and Critical Current Density under Pressure

 In \cref{fig:fig2}(a-c) and \cref{fig:fig2}(d-f), we plot the magnitude $\norm{\vec{B}}$ of the magnetic field and its polar angle $\theta_{B}$, as determined by the fitting procedure applied to the dataset recorded at temperatures of 120.8~K, 135.2~K, and 149.9~K, respectively.
-The critical temperature $T_{c}$ is approximately 138~K; At $T<T_{c}$, $\norm{\vec{B}}$ and $\theta_{B}$ exhibit a strong spatial dependence due to the Meissner effect, whereas at $T>T_{c}$, these parameters become nearly uniform.
+The critical temperature $T_{c}$ is approximately 138~K; At $T<T_{c}$, $\norm{\vec{B}}$ and $\theta_{B}$ exhibit a strong spatial dependence due to the field screening, whereas at $T>T_{c}$, these parameters become nearly uniform.
 Additionally, our quantitative analysis yields three key observations.
-First, the sharpest change in the magnetic field profile at the top part of the vertical line cut correlates to the sharpest edge of the superconductor.
+First, in region I, the sharpest change in the magnetic field profile at the top part of the vertical line cut correlates to the sharpest edge of the superconductor (see supplemental materials).
 The irregular shape of the sample causes the difference in the field profile observed at both ends.
-Second, the region with the lowest magnetic field appears close to the bottom-left of the cross (superconductor).
+Second, region II has the lowest magnetic field.
 This is presumably due to the shortest distance between the NV centers and the sample surface, resulting in the strongest magnetic field reduction.
-Third, the top-right region of the cross (superconductor) exhibits finite residual magnetic fields at $T<T_{c}$, which is consistent with the defect in the sample identified in the analysis done in our previous work~\cite{Dailledouze2025Imaging}.
+Third, region III (inside the sample) exhibits finite residual magnetic fields at $T<T_{c}$, which is consistent with the defect in the sample identified in the analysis done in our previous work~\cite{Dailledouze2025Imaging}.
+Magnetic flux tends to penetrate through any defect in a superconductor, thus giving a finite residual magnetic field at that location.